-Figure 4 shows an example of the estimated bail-in probability of a CoCo with equity conversion issued by a European bank.
-The solid and dashed lines depict the bail-in probability and the CoCo spread, respectively.
+Figure 3 The Theoretical Relationships between P(H) and Its Determinants bail-in probability and the CoCo spread, respectively.
 The bail-in probability and the CoCo spread often move together.
 However, they do not always comove, as can be seen in the final three months shown in Figure 4.
 Specifically, during this period, the bail-in probability increased while the spread did not change.
 In the period, stock prices in Europe recovered after the Brexit referendum in June 2016.
 In the meantime, the European Banking Authority published its stress test results for European banks at the end of July 2016, which made investors concerned about financial institutions' core capital.
 As a result, the CoCo spread did not fall, while the stock price rose.
 Hence, the estimated bail-in probability increased, while the spread did not change.